SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

   </tr>
 </table>

-13
-Remember that _sourceCategory names are case sensitive.
+Remember that `_sourceCategory` names are case sensitive.
 When you run a search using _sourceCategory, make sure you use the same case as you did when configuring the source.

 For complete instructions see [Local File Source](/docs/send-data/Sources/sources-installed-collectors/Local-File-Source).